timhutton/GravityIsNotAForce/README.md

-I'm just experimenting with how to visualise the geodesics in spacetime under general relativity.
+I'm experimenting with how to visualise the geodesics in spacetime under general relativity.
 Please help with suggestions!

 Live demo: https://timhutton.github.io/GravityIsNotAForce/